Global group laws and equivariant bordism rings: Complex bordism

 \begin{Cor} If $A$ is a torus, the Lazard ring $L_A$ is an integral domain. \end{Cor} \begin{proof} By \Cref{prop:geomlazard} we know that for any abelian compact Lie group $A$ the Lazard ring $L_A$ becomes an integral domain after inverting all Euler classes of non-trivial characters, since the non-equivariant Lazard ring $L$ is a polynomial algebra over the integers \cite{Laz55}.
-In the case where $A$ is a torus we just saw that these Euler classes are regular elements, so it follows that $L_A$ itself is a domain. \end{proof}
+If $A$ is a torus we just saw that these Euler classes are regular elements, so it follows that $L_A$ itself is a domain. \end{proof}